Are People Really Eating Cornstarch? A Look Into This Perplexing Social Media Trend

 Otherwise, as Christina Heiser notes in Celiac Self-Care, there are many gluten-free flours and mixes available for those seeking a surefire gluten-free product.

-If you suspect that you or a family member feel compelled to consume large amounts of non-nutritious non-food sources, contact a doctor.
+If you suspect that you or a family member is consuming large amounts of non-nutritious non-food sources, contact a doctor.